Dominique Dawes: Personal life

 Dawes became engaged in December 2012 to teacher Jeff Thompson.
-Thompson taught at The Heights school in Potomac, Maryland.
+Thompson taught at The Heights school in Potomac, Maryland; he returned to teaching in 2024.
 Dawes converted to Catholicism, and they married on May 25, 2013.
-The couple have four children, including a set of twins: Kateri, Quinn, and twins Dakota and Lincoln (January 22, 2018).
+The couple have four children: Kateri, Quinn, and twins Dakota and Lincoln (b.
+January 22, 2018).
 Dawes shared that she suffered a near fatal miscarriage prior to becoming pregnant with her twins.